twanglom/PyEGRO/docs/getting-started/quickstart.md

 With this workflow, you can find robust solutions to your own optimization problems, even when dealing with uncertainty in the input variables.

-The key insight from this example is that the **global optimum (at x=10) may not be the most robust solution** when uncertainties are considered - **a more robust solution exists at x=20**, which sacrifices some performance for significantly lower sensitivity to input variations.